Levintsky/ML-tutorial/Adversarial.md

 	- H Zhou, K Chen, W Zhang, H Fang, W Zhou, N Yu.
 DUP-Net: Denoiser and Upsampler Network for 3D Adversarial Point Clouds Defense.
 ICCV'19
 		- 1. Remove outlier by local filtering;
 		- 2. Upsampling: L Yu, X Li, C Fu, D Cohen-Or, P Heng.
 PU-Net: Point Cloud Upsampling Network.
 CVPR'18

+## Unclassified
+- Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry.
+Adversarial Examples Are Not Bugs, They Are Features.
+NeurIPS'19
+	- Some features are robust, some are non-robust
+	- Imagine binary classifcation: f(x) and y (+/-1)
+	- Insight: create a new dataset, manipulate x (originally cat), s.t., turns it into a dog with cat-looking with dog-robust-feature and labled it as a dog in the new dataset;